 6 oz tomato paste, 15 oz crushed tomatoes, 14.5 oz diced tomatoes

-• Add the drained and rinsed pinto beans, black-eyed peas, and white corn to the crock pot, stirring to combine all the ingredients.
+• Add the drained and rinsed pinto beans, black-eyed peas, and drained white corn.

 15.5 oz pinto beans, 15.5 oz black-eyed peas, 15 oz white corn can

-• Finally, pour in the Calamity Jane beer, or your preferred brand, and give the chili a good stir to ensure all the flavors are well combined.
+• Pour in the beer and give the chili a good stir so everything is well combined.

 14 oz beer